Dronworks/MicroservicesLearinig/Docker concepts.md

 - Volume mount - creates a folder inside /var/lib/docker/volumes/
 - Bind mount - binds to different "real location"
 - Inside /var/lib/docker/[file syste] you can see the builed layers of a docker. (ubunty for example is aufs).
 Files are in diff folder.
+- We can enter each subfolder there and see the files that are added in this layer.